 EchoStar is thinking inside the box.
 The company provides TV set-top boxes (STBs) primarily to former parent DISH Network, as well as similar satellite service providers.
 Its STB portfolio includes HD and standard definition devices that incorporate digital video recorders.
 Other products include satellite dishes, remote controls, and cable receivers.
 EchoStar also owns Sling Media, which sells STBs that enable customers to view their home TV signal on Internet-connected devices.
 Subsidiary Hughes Communications provides Internet service to consumers in North America and network services and systems to businesses worldwide.
 The US accounts for most of sales.

-EchoStar has operations across the US and in Brazil, Germany, India, The Netherlands, the UK, and Ukraine.
+EchoStar has operations across the US and in Brazil, Germany, India, The Netherlands, the UK, Ireland, and Ukraine.
 Its largest market is the US, which accounts for about three-fourths of sales.

 Sales and Marketing